duttondj/Piglet/README.md

 * Teensy can send key presses over USB to slave computer
 * Piglet power button resets both boards
 * Piglet power status LED shows status for both boards
+* `pigletctl` should be as small as possible or should rely on as few libraries as possible (depending on language)

 ### Wants
 * Piglet access over a 3G/4G modem in the case of Internet service loss (costs money unless a pay as you go solution can be found)